 Extraordinary General Meetings of the Association may be called by the Executive Committee.
-Notice of the last meeting, date, time, and location is to be delivered in writing to the last known mailing address or fax number or email address of each member, delivered via mail, fax or email eight days prior to the date of such a meeting.
+Notice of the meeting, date, time, and location is to be sent via email address of each member eight days prior to the date of such a meeting.

 3. Special Meetings

-A special meeting shall be called by the President upon receipt of a petition signed by one-third of the members in good standing, setting forth the reasons for calling such meeting, which shall be by mail, fax or email to the last known mailing address, fax number or email address, delivered at least eight clear days prior to the meeting.
+A special meeting shall be called by the President upon receipt of a petition signed by one-third of the members in good standing, setting forth the reasons for calling such meeting, which shall be by email to the last known email address, sent at least eight clear days prior to the

-- 4. The directors of the Board of Governors shall be elected by the Board of Governors at the Annual General Meeting.
+- The directors of the Board of Governors shall be elected by the Board of Governors at the Annual General Meeting.

-- 5. A quorum will consist of three elected directors and at least one voting member from a majority of ASAA zones at any general, special or annual meeting of the Board of Governors.
+- A quorum will consist of three elected directors and at least one voting member from a majority of ASAA zones at any general, special or annual meeting of the Board of Governors.

-- 6. The order of business at general meetings shall be as follows:
+- The order of business at general meetings shall be as follows:

-- A. Reading/Approval of Minutes
+- Reading/Approval of Minutes A.

-- B. Business Arising Out of Minutes
+- Business Arising Out of Minutes

 - C. Reading of Communications

 - D. Financial Report

-- E. Notices of Motion
+- Notices of Motion

-- F. Reports of Committees
+- Reports of Committees

 - G. Unfinished Business

 - H. New Business

-- I. Discussion of Topics
+- Discussion of Topics I.

 - J. Election of Officers (Annual General Meeting)

 - K. Other Business

-- L. Adjournment
+- Adjournment

-- 7. The rules contained in Robert's Rules of Order Newly Revised shall govern the proceedings at general meetings unless the rules contradict the bylaws and policies of this Association or the Statutes of Alberta.
+- The rules contained in Robert's Rules of Order Newly Revised shall govern the proceedings at general meetings unless the rules contradict the bylaws and policies of this Association or the Statutes of Alberta.

-- 8. In the event of a strike or other interruption of work that affects or may affect the eligibility or availability of any member of the ASAA Executive Committee to attend at any meeting of the ASAA Executive Committee or to fulfill any of the duties of such member of the Executive Committee, then the Board shall have the absolute discretion to appoint another person to fill the position of such unavailable member of the Executive Committee for such period of time as the board determines in its absolute discretion is appropriate.
+- In the event of a strike or other interruption of work that affects or may affect the eligibility or availability of any member of the ASAA Executive Committee to attend any meeting of the ASAA Executive Committee or to fulfil any of the duties of such member of the Executive Committee, then the Board shall have the absolute discretion to appoint another person to fill the position of such unavailable member of the Executive Committee for such period of time as the board determines in its absolute discretion is appropriate.

-- 9. In the event of a strike or other interruption of work that occurs or continues when the Board is unable to meet to appoint another person to the Executive Committee, then the Executive Committee shall be entitled to make such appointment, and the person so appointed shall be entitled to act as a member of the Executive Committee until the strike or interruption of work ends or until the next Annual General Meeting, whichever occurs first.
+- In the event of a strike or other interruption of work that occurs or continues when the Board is unable to meet to appoint another person to the Executive Committee, then the Executive Committee shall be entitled to make such appointment, and the person so appointed shall be entitled to act as a member of the Executive Committee until the strike or interruption of work ends or until the next Annual General Meeting, whichever occurs first.

 - 10. The Annual Planning Meeting will provide workshop sessions for:

-- A. Commissioners
+- Α. Commissioners

-- B. Zone Presidents
+- Zone Presidents

 - C. Zone Managers

-- D. Zone Delegates at Large
+- Zone Delegates at Large

-- E. Other board members: Universities; Colleges; CASS; ASBA; ATA; Alberta Education; AISCA; HPEC; CIAAA; ISCA; Ministry of Tourism and Sport
+- Other board members: Universities; Colleges; CASS; ASBA; ATA; Alberta Education; AISCA; HPEC; CIAAA; ISCA; Ministry of Tourism and Sport